zzolo/tables/README.md

 - `--datetime-format`: Datetime format to use when guessing date columns and parsing data.
 Defaults to `MM/DD/YYYY HH:mm:ss a`.
 See [moment.js](http://momentjs.com/docs/) for options.
 - `--transformer`: Point to a JS module that exports a function to transform the data before being loaded into the database.
 See _transformer_ documentation below.
 - `--models`: Point to a JS module that exports a function to define the database models (table layout).
 See _models_ documentation below.
+- `--no-transactions`: Turn off transactions.
+Each batch is a single transaction.
+- `--no-optimize`: Turn off optimizations that run before and after database inserts/updates are made.
+For very large datasets, optimizing could add a significant amount of time Tables takes.
 - `--config`: Allows to use a JS file that exports configuration for Tables.
 Any other options will override the values in the file.
 This allows for options that are not easily supported on a command line.
 See _Options_ section under _Library Use_.

 ### Piping